downson-lang/downson/SPECIFICATION.md

 [](object "empty")
 ~~~~

-Note, that this counts as a special case *value override*, therefore the *link text* is ignored.
+Note, that this counts as a special *value override*, therefore the *link text* is ignored.

 Object keys can be created using any of the following two forms.